-Yes, WDCVS holds the Quality in Befriending Award for the service.
+Yes, WDCVS holds the Quality in Befriending Excellence Award for this service.

-If you need any additional information on anything featured in our website or just have a general query please use our contact form here or call 0141 941 0886.
+If you need any additional information on anything featured on our website or just have a general query please use our contact form here or call 0141 941 0886.